public policy corporate responsibility

 Pluto was founded and is led by Gerald Pachoud and works through a worldwide network of experts.

-Gerald is a senior advisor to TrustWorks Global, an organization engaging public and private actors to resolve intractable violent conflicts, and to the Global Business Initiative on Human Rights, a business -led initiative of major corporations headquartered in Asia, Europe, Latin America, and North America.
+Gerald is also Professor of Practice at SOAS School of Law in London and a senior advisor to the Global Business Initiative on Human Rights, a business-led initiative of major corporations headquartered in Asia, Europe, Latin America, and North America.
 He sits on advisory boards of various organizations and companies such as the Pharmaceutical Supply Chain Initiative, bringing together the pharmaceutical and healthcare industry to define, implement, and champion responsible supply chain practices and BASF, the largest chemical producer in the world.
 He also served until recently on the SRI advisory board of Candriam, a leading European asset management company and on the Governing Board of ACCESS Facility, a global non-profit organization that seeks to promote non-judicial grievance mechanisms to prevent and resolve conflicts between companies and communities.

 Pluto would have never existed without Professor John G. Ruggie who sadly passed away on September 16, 2021.

 The world will miss a brilliant mind, a pioneering academic and an outstanding policy maker.
 Like many others, I will miss a mentor, a friend, and a constant inspiration to do better.

 Throughout his career, John was a tireless advocate for social justice and, in his words, the need to combat the emergence of ugly “isms”, securing respect for human rights as a central aim of governance at all levels, from the local to the global, and in the private sector no less than in the public domain.